davidshepherd7/electric-operator/README.md

       (cons "->" " -> ")
       (cons "=>" " => "))

-Rules can be disable in a similar way by setting the second element of the rule to nil.
+Rules can be disabled in a similar way by setting the second element of the rule to nil.
 For example if you find that the `*` operator in C is not working reliably enough for pointer types you would use